Home > Products > Mechanical Valve > Shuttle Valve

 Shuttle Valve Application

-Pneumatic Systems: Shuttle valves are used in pneumatic systems to switch the direction of airflow to different actuators or devices, ensuring smooth operation of automated systems.
+Pneumatic Systems: Shuttle valves are used in pneumatic systems to switch the direction of airflow to different actuators or devices, Automated operations can save manpower.

-Redundancy and Backup: In systems with two air sources, if the primary air source fails, the shuttle valve automatically switches to the backup air source, ensuring continuous operation.
+Redundancy and Backup: In systems with two air sources, if the primary air source fails, the shuttle valve automatically switches to the backup air source, Dual input ports ensure safety and efficiency.

 Shuttle Valves Common Questions and Answers